meowarex/ASCII-Saver/README.md

 1. Open **System Settings** → **Autostart** → **Add New**
 2. Click **Login Script**
-3. Select the `launch.sh` script:
+3. Select the `autostart.sh` script:
 4. And it should automagically work on next Boot <3

-The `launch.sh` script handles fullscreen terminal launch and cleanup.
+The `autostart.sh` script handles fullscreen terminal launch and cleanup.

 ---